ejiro2024/Billionaire-Dataset-Project-Analysis/README.md

 Excel

 ## Skills demonstrated
-1. Data Cleaning, Preparation and Transformation
+1. Data cleaning, preparation and transformation

 - Standardized Gender Values
 Using Find & Replace via the Home tab > Editing > Find & Select > Replace, the values in the gender column were standardized by replacing "M" with "Male" and "F" with "Female".